Service Animals on Campus

 After the first Faculty Senate meeting in September, concerns were raised on the amount of animals in classrooms.
 Rumors were brought up, such as dogs and puppies being in the classroom, causing a distraction in the classroom and barking at professors.
 Professors were alarmed by the rumors and are concerned with what could be done to handle a similar situation.
 Owners who have disruptive and unruly dogs may want to read articles (on sites like this – https://www.stopthatdog.com) on the topic of improving pet behavior.

 Under the federal law there are two types of animals that are protected.
 These animals include emotional support animals and service animals.

 Emotional support animals are also known as ESAs or comfort animals and there is no restriction on the type of animal that is being used.
-These animals do not require training and are restricted to an individual’s residence.
+The ESA’s in California, New York, or any other state, do not require training and are restricted to an individual’s residence.

 ESAs animals are typically used as a part of a therapeutic treatment said Trina Geye, director of academic support centers.
 “Their access is protected under the Fair Housing Act and is restricted to an individual’s residence.”

 Anna Bobo, a service animal handler and a junior at Tarleton State University said, “Emotional support is not a task.
 There could be a person with a true disability like anxiety and PTSD, but unless that dog can perform an actual task it does not count as a service animal.
 The animal must be able to perform on command and be trained to do it.”

 Documentation is reviewed by the director of academic support, but agreement on the animal’s access on campus is within review of Residential Living and Learning (RL&L).
 If a violation were to occur such as having an ESA in any building other than the designated residence hall it should be reported to RL&L.